fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 MapUsing : 'T * ('T -> 'U) -> 'U when 'U :> IDisposable
 ```

 Just as with the existing monadic `use!` syntax, the left-hand side of an applicative binding is constrained to being a variable.
-It cannot be a pattern that deconstructs a value.
+It cannot be a pattern that deconstructs a value because that makes things much more complicated: What if multiple names are bound, should they all be disposed?
+What if it is not the case that they are all disposable?
+Is the intention to dispose the bound variable, or the structure being pattern matched upon?

 ### Ambiguities surrounding a `let! .. return ...`